Heihachi Mishima: In other media

 Tooru Fujisawa featured Heihachi as a cameo in his manga Great Teacher Onizuka, modeled after his younger appearance in Tekken.
 In it, he engages in an arm wrestling competition with protagonist Onizuka, shouting out controller inputs while the crowd shouts for him to "Do a combo!"
 Though Heihachi strains him for a moment, Onizuka defeats him, calling him "triangle head" as an insult.
 Heihachi cameos again in a later issue briefly, overseeing students as they clean graffiti from the school's walls.
 Heihachi also makes a cameo appearance in the Puchimas!
 Petit Petit Idolmaster ONA series.

-In merchandise
+Promotion and reception

 In 2006, Namco released a Heihachi figurine as part of a Tekken 5 set based upon his promotional artwork for the game.
 While not posable, the PVC figure came with equipable clothing items modeled after those in the game.
 A "statue" of Heihachi modeled after his Tekken 5 attire also appears in the Namco-themed lounge available for Japanese PlayStation Home users.
 A Heihachi Mishima-Inspired "Sukajan Jacket" was also released.

-Reception

-Heihachi has been a popular character.
-In 1996, Japanese magazine Gamest magazine named Heihachi the 15th best character of the preceding year, and in December 1997 he placed 40th on their list of the best video game characters.
+Heihachi has been a very popular character in the Tekken series and well received from the critics.
 Sites have noted him as one of the best Tekken fighters citing his recognizable strength despite his old age.
-In the official poll by Namco, Heihachi is currently ranked as the 24th most requested Tekken character to be playable in Tekken X Street Fighter, at 6.12% of votes.
 He was also recognized as one of the best bosses in gaming as well as Tekken characters by multiple websites.